What Is the Role of the Neonatal Ross?

 Below, Vaughn Starnes, MD, Co-Director of the Heart Institute and senior author of the study, talks about the findings—and why he believes the Ross remains the best procedure for children, including neonates, who need aortic valve replacement.

 What is your view of the Ross procedure in children?

 It offers patients the opportunity to have a replacement aortic valve that is their own valve: the pulmonary valve.
 The benefit is that this valve can grow with the child over time.
 That obviously does not occur with other human or prosthetic valves that are available.

 You also avoid the need for anti-coagulation, so the child doesn’t have to be on a blood thinner.
 And it provides, as far as we can tell, better survival rates than prosthetic valves.
 There have been a couple of studies recently showing that, followed out over 20 years, patients who had prosthetic aortic valve replacements had 15% to 20% lower survival rates than the general population, age-matched.
 The Ross does not show that.
 Survival does not drop off.

 What is the approach for neonates?

-For neonates with very critical aortic stenosis, the first approach is usually a balloon valvuloplasty, which is done in the Cardiac Catheterization Lab.
+For neonates with very critical aortic stenosis, the first approach is usually a balloon valvuloplasty, which is done in the Interventional Catheterization Program.
 That typically buys us some time.
 In babies who then have aortic regurgitation after that procedure, they will usually have to have something done within the next two to three months.